2023 Rajouri attacks: Explosion

-On 2 January at 9 a.m., a suspected IED blast near the home of Pritam Sharma, one of the victims of the January 1 Rajouri shooting, injured seven people, mostly children, in which siblings Vihan Sharma and Sanvi were killed.
+On 2 January at 9 a.m., a suspected IED blast near the home of Pritam Sharma, one of the victims of the 1 January Rajouri shooting, injured seven people, mostly children, in which siblings Vihan Sharma and Sanvi were killed.
 A child was killed on the spot and six others were injured in a blast, including one badly, at one of the militants' target homes just hours after the gun attacks.
 The improvised explosive device was planned to target senior security officials, according to Jammu and Kashmir Police.

 Victims

 The deceased and injured of the 1 January attack in Rajouri were identified.
 The deceased were Deepak Kumar (23), Satish Kumar (45), Pritam Lal (57), Shiv Pal (32) and the injured: Pawan Kumar (38), Rohit Pandit (27), Saroj Bala (35), Ridham Sharma (17), Sushil Kumar (32).
 A 16 year old girl who was injured in the blast succumbed to her injuries, raising the death toll to 6.
-The two killed in the blast were identified as Vihan Kumar (4) and Samiksha Devi (14); the injured were identified as Sanvi Sharma (7), Angel Sharma (8), Kanhaya Sharma (14), Vansh Bhargav (15), Sejal Sharma (18), Sumiksha Sharma (20), Sharda Devi (38), Santosh Sharma (45), and Kamlesh Devi (48).
+On 2 January 2023, the two killed in the blast were identified as Vihan Kumar (4) and Samiksha Devi (14); the injured were identified as Sanvi Sharma (7), Angel Sharma (8), Kanhaya Sharma (14), Vansh Bhargav (15), Sejal Sharma (18), Sumiksha Sharma (20), Sharda Devi (38), Santosh Sharma (45), and Kamlesh Devi (48).

 The mortal remains of six persons, including two minor cousins, slain in twin attacks in Rajouri district were cremated on 3 January 2023 in their native village.

-On 8 January 2023, one of the injured succumbs in hospital and the death toll rises to seven.
+On 8 January 2023, one of the injured victims died in hospital, raising the death toll to seven.

 Police response

-Mukesh Singh, Additional Director General of Police of the Jammu Zone, said that, a search operation was launched in response to the attacks, with the police, Central Reserve Police Force, and army troops cordoning off the area in an effort to neutralize the two militants.
+Mukesh Singh, Additional Director General of Police of the Jammu Zone, said that a search operation was launched in response to the attacks, with the police, Central Reserve Police Force, and army troops cordoning off the area in an effort to neutralize the militants.